michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

+= 3.7.1 =
+- Tweaked unit error outputs which include the change of the class selector to `warning` from `error`.

 = 3.7.0 - 09/13/2018 =
 - Added the ability to display errors in the unit listing table of the `Manage Units` page.
 - Optimized the number of API requests based on the `Item Format` option.